mutexn2/vutr/README.md

 - Uses Nostr protocol as the social/discovery layer
 - Runs fully locally on your device
-- Compatible with any file server ([Blossom](https://github.com/hzrd149/blossom) optional)
+- Compatible (mostly) with any file server ([Blossom](https://github.com/hzrd149/blossom) optional)
-- Not affiliated with any relays or media servers
+- Just a frontend and Not affiliated with any relay or media server